mdibella-dev/LH-Archived-Post-Status/README.md

 This plugin allows you to archive your WordPress content similar to the way you archive your e-mail.
 Unlike other archiving solutions though this actually does it all and does it properly

-* Makes a new post status available in the drop down called Archived
+- Makes a new post status available in the drop down called Archived
-* Hides or removes your content without having to trash the content
+- Hides or removes your content without having to trash the content
-* Content can either be hidden entirely from public view  or simply from the main loop and feed and pages, with other solutions you can only hide it from public view.
+- Content can either be hidden entirely from public view  or simply from the main loop and feed and pages, with other solutions you can only hide it from public view.
-* Allows you to add a label to the title of those posts/pages etc that are archived
+- Allows you to add a label to the title of those posts/pages etc that are archived
-* Allows you to add a message to the top of the post/page etc that the content is no longer up too date
+- Allows you to add a message to the top of the post/page etc that the content is no longer up too date
-* Allows you to set an archiving date after which content is automatically changed to having an archived status
+- Allows you to set an archiving date after which content is automatically changed to having an archived status
-* Compatible with posts, pages and custom post types
+- Compatible with posts, pages and custom post types

 This plugin is ideal for sites where certain kinds of content is not meant to be evergreen

-**Like this plugin?
-Please consider [leaving a 5-star review](https://wordpress.org/support/view/plugin-reviews/lh-archived-post-status/).**

-**Love this plugin or want to help the LocalHero Project?
-Please consider [making a donation](https://lhero.org/portfolio/lh-archived-post-status/).**

 <br>

 ## Frequently Asked Questions

-= Isn't this the same as using the Draft or Private statuses? =
+* Isn't this the same as using the Draft or Private statuses? *

 Actually, no, they are not the same thing.